mingsongli/acycle/README.md

 `Acycle is a time-series analysis software for paleoclimate research and education`

 ### Highlights
-> * Acycle is signal processing software for paleoclimate research and education
-> * Many of the functions are specific to cyclostratigraphy and astrochronology
-> * Acycle includes models for sedimentary noise and sedimentation rate
-> * A fully implemented graphical user interface facilitates operator use
+> * A fully implemented graphical user interface (GUI) facilitates operator use
+> * Acycle runs either in the MATLAB environment or as a stand-alone application on Mac and Windows
 * [Read More](https://github.com/mingsongli/acycle#abstract)

 ### Wiki: Table of Content